SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 ## I. SCOPE OF INFRASTRUCTURE

-Infrastructure exists to support **exactly four functions**:
+Infrastructure exists to support **exactly five functions**:

 1. Evidence recording
-2. Evidence retrieval
+2. Evidence retrieval (public)
+3. Private ledger indexing (private, sealed)
-3. Context assembly
+4. Context assembly
-4. Output validation
+5. Output validation

 No other responsibilities are permitted.

 ---

 ## II.
-TAG EXTRACTION (CLERICAL ONLY)
+TAG EXTRACTION (PUBLIC, CLERICAL ONLY)

 ### 1. Purpose

-Tags exist to assist retrieval.
+Public tags exist solely to assist **public evidence retrieval**.

 They are not memories.
 They are not meanings.